bright/new-www/content/faqs/what-are-the-best-metrics-to-measure-mvp’s-success.md

   There are various metrics that a company can measure to determine if its MVP is a success.
 They should be established during the ideation phase of MVP development so at the very beginning of the MVP building process.
-However, they can change while building continues when you start to better understand the MVP domain.
+However, they can change while MVP building continues when you start to better understand the MVP domain.
 It might be smart to adjust some metrics to the industry your MVP tries to enter.

   **Here are some of the most common metrics to measure the success of MVP:**